coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 built an experienced go-to-market team.
 That's 100% true, but the timing of our personal development didn't line up with the needs of the company.
-Initially we didn't know we needed go-to-market expertise, so we didn't seek out to include it on the founding team[2].
+Initially we didn't know we needed go-to-market expertise, so we didn't seek to include it on the founding team[2].
 By the time we built up a mental model that maps well to reality, we found ourselves short on cash, in a difficult market filled with capable competitors, and a product that's three years behind.
 By then, the best go-to-market team in the world couldn't have saved us.

-# What does all this mean for the developer tools market?

-// TODO

 # Parting thoughts

-In 2009, we were pitching the early idea behind RethinkDB (we had no software yet) to an audience of investors at the YCombinator demo day.
+In 2009, we were pitching the early idea for RethinkDB (we had no software yet) to an audience of investors at the YCombinator demo day.
 We ended the pitch with a slide of three key points to remember.
 "If you only remember three things about RethinkDB," we